 Before we jump into the discussion of how blockchain is used to secure the Internet of Things (IoT), we need to understand two aspects

-As discussed by us in 6 ways blockchain technology can benefit healthcare industry, blockchain is an open source and peer-to-peer distributed transaction (or ledger) technology which can be accessed publicly or by a limited group of people
+As discussed by us in our previous blog posts, blockchain is an open source and peer-to-peer distributed transaction (or ledger) technology which can be accessed publicly or by a limited group of people

 This is an example of how blockchain works -